a-p-f/SimpleModal/README.md

 Whether you use this feature or not, we recommend that you never set `autofocus` on any element inside your modal windows.

+## Events

+### simplemodal-load

+Requires SimpleModal.js to be included in the child window.

+This event is dispatched on child windows after animations have completed.
+If not using animations, it is fired immediately after the `load` event.

 ## Other Features of Note

 ### Backdrop